spearwolf/picimo/packages/picimo/Migration-Guide.md

 # Migration Guide

+## v0.0.36 &rarr; v0.0.37

+- the picimo npm package now only exports a modern javascript module via the (package.json) `exports` property. no more legacy umd sources are created and exported!

 ## v0.0.35 &rarr; v0.0.36

 - `Stage2D` isn't a `THREE.Scene` anymore.
 Instead it _has_ now a `.scene` property &mdash; so change all `stage.add(...)` statements to `stage.scene.add(...)`